samuel-ogbonnaya/google_coral_detection/README.md

 https://coral.ai/docs/edgetpu/retrain-detection/

-However, the follwoing suggested changes shold be made in these sections:
+However, the following suggested changes should be made in these sections:

 ### Setting up Docker container